Kazade/simulant-engine/documentation/screens.md

 Calling render too quickly might result in some frames being dropped if the screen can't display them fast enough, you can judge how quickly to render by querying the `refresh_rate()` attribute.

+## The Virtual Screen

+Sometimes it's useful to test your Screen rendering while developing on a PC.
+Simulant provides applications the ability to enable a single virtual screen for testing.

+You can enable the screen by setting `desktop.enable_virtual_screen = true` in your `AppConfig`.
+There are other related settings too:

+ - `desktop.virtual_screen_width`
+ - `desktop.virtual_screen_height`
+ - `desktop.virtual_screen_format`
+ - `desktop.virtual_screen_integer_scale`

+`virtual_screen_integer_scale` increases the size of the test window, which is useful on Hi-dpi screens when you're testing 48x32 VMU images!